Connect with others who understand.

 PH refers to high blood pressure in the lungs due to any cause.
 Pulmonary arterial hypertension (PAH) is high blood pressure in the lungs specifically caused by narrowed arteries.
 There are five main types of PH that are defined by their causes.

 Each person with PH is also evaluated for the severity of their symptoms and the limits imposed on their activities.
-The severity of PH is expressed as one of four functional classes, with people in class I experiencing no symptoms and those in class IV experiencing severe, bilitating symptoms even at rest.
+The severity of PH is expressed as one of four functional classes, with people in class 1 experiencing no symptoms and those in class 4 experiencing severe, debilitating symptoms even when they are resting.

 PH is usually diagnosed and treated by a PH specialist.
-Many types of doctors, including pulmonologists, cardiologists, and rheumatologists, have special training and experience that enables them to specialize in managing PH.
+Many types of doctors, including pulmonologists, cardiologists, and rheumatologists, have special training and experience to specialize in managing PH.

 What Causes Pulmonary Hypertension?

-PH can be inherited, a side effect of some drugs or toxins, caused by left-sided heart disease or lung disease or associated with other conditions such as scleroderma or blood clots.
-Some cases of PH are idiopathic, which means that the cause is unknown.
+PH has several possible causes.
+Some types of PH can be inherited or develop as a side effect of exposure to drugs or toxins.
+Other types are caused by left heart disease or lung disease, or associated with other conditions such as blood clots.
+Some cases of PH are idiopathic, which means the cause is unknown.

 The History of Pulmonary Hypertension

 The pulmonary arteries could not be examined in a living person until the procedure for cardiac catheterization was developed.
-In 1929, German physician Werner Theodor Otto Forssmann developed the catheterization process and tested it on himself.
+In 1929, German physician Werner Forssmann developed a catheterization process for humans and tested it on himself.
 Forssmann inserted the first catheter into his own arm and guided it into his heart.
-Forssmann’s discovery was largely ignored by the scientific community at the time, but in 1956, he received the Nobel Prize for his work on cardiac catheterization.
+Forssmann’s discovery was largely ignored by the scientific community at the time, but in 1956 he received a Nobel Prize for his work on cardiac catheterization.
 Today, cardiac catheterization is considered the gold standard for diagnosing PH.

-Before the 1950s, mitral stenosis associated with rheumatic fever was a common cause of pulmonary hypertension.
+Before the 1950s, mitral stenosis associated with rheumatic fever was a common cause of PH.
 Additional causes of PH were discovered in the 1950s.
 In 1953, researchers found that PH could be caused by pulmonary embolisms.
-In 1956, American veterinarians R. E. Pierson and Randy Jensen studied the effects of hypoxia at high altitudes as a cause of death in cattle.
-Pierson and Jensen discovered that living at a high altitude can cause PH.
+In 1956, American veterinarians R. E. Pierson and Randy Jensen studied the effects of a lack of oxygen at high altitude as a cause of death in cattle.
+Pierson and Jensen discovered that living at a high altitude can also cause PH.

-Cases of PH spiked in the 1960s and ‘70s.
-Otherwise healthy women in America and Europe were suddenly developing PH because they used appetite suppressants such as aminorex fumarate (Menocil).
-It is estimated that the use of appetite suppressants increased the risk of developing PH by at least tenfold.
-The National Institutes of Health (NIH) responded by creating a registry of PH patients in the U.S., which led to more academic and medical research into the condition.
+Cases of PH spiked in the 1960s and 1970s.
+Otherwise healthy women in America and Europe were suddenly developing PH because they used appetite suppressants such as aminorex or fenfluramine.
+It is estimated that the use of certain appetite suppressants increased the risk of developing PH at least tenfold.
+The National Institutes of Health responded by creating a registry of PAH patients in the U.S., which led to more academic and medical research into the condition.

 How Common Is Pulmonary Hypertension?

-PH is believed to affect about 25 million people around the world.
-PH is often undiagnosed or misdiagnosed, so it is difficult to know how many people have PH but do not know it.
-In the U.S., there are about 200,000 hospitalizations and 15,000 deaths related to PH each year.
+PH is believed to affect between 50 million and 75 million people around the world.
+PH is often undiagnosed or misdiagnosed, so it is difficult to know how many people have PH but don’t know it.

 PH most commonly develops between the ages of 20 and 60.
 However, it can affect people of any age, including children.
 The risk for PH increases with age.
-Women and people of African descent are more likely to develop PH.
+According to the Centers of Disease Control and Prevention (CDC), PH is most common among women, non-Hispanic Black people, and people over 75.

 What Is the Prognosis for Pulmonary Hypertension?